raspberrypi/documentation/remote-access/ssh/README.md

 ## 4. Set up your client

 SSH is built into Linux distributions and Mac OS, and is an optional feature in Windows 10.
-For older Windows versions and mobile devices, third-party SSH clients are available.
+For mobile devices third-party SSH clients are available.
 See the following guides for using SSH with the OS on your computer or device:

 - [Linux & Mac OS](unix.md)
 - [Windows 10](windows10.md)